ghorbani-mohammad/api-boilerplate/README.md

 cookiecutter paht-to-this-dir
 ```
 3. Terminal will ask you question about parameters values.
 You can use default values by just press Enter.
-4. Boom!!!
+4. That's it.
 Your new project structure is ready.

 ## How I can change it?
 It includes two steps;